Key Takeaways

 Related: How to Stay Cool in Florida Summer?

-Additionally, extreme heat can damage wooden structures like furniture, causing them to expand and develop cracks.
+Additionally, extreme heat can damage wooden structures such as furniture, causing them to expand and develop cracks.
 Air conditioners regulate temperature and also maintain ideal indoor humidity levels.
-If the AC is turned off for a prolonged period, it can lead to elevated humidity levels, creating a conducive environment for mold and mildew growth.
+If the AC is left off for an extended period, it can lead to elevated humidity, creating a conducive environment for mold and mildew growth.

 Related: Is Mold in Your Air Conditioner Dangerous?